 Chiropractic Care for Mesothelioma Patients

-Mesothelioma, as well as other types of cancer, should be treated with traditional medicine.
+Mesothelioma should be treated with traditional medicine.
 However, patients get the most relief and the greatest benefits when including a variety of specialists in their medical teams.
-There is plenty of evidence that certain types of CAM practitioners can help improve symptoms for mesothelioma patients, and this includes chiropractors.
+There is plenty of evidence that certain types of CAM practitioners can help improve symptoms for mesothelioma patients.

 Chiropractic Care Reduces Pain

 Pain is the number one reason that people visit chiropractors for care.
 It is well documented in research that chiropractic manipulation can reduce pain, especially back pain, neck pain, and headaches.
 Mesothelioma patients experience pain, sometimes from the cancer itself, such as when tumors push against the spine, and sometimes from the treatments.